 |This picture shows the heater inserted correctly.||This picture shows the heater pushed too far into the slot in the hotend.|

-Insert the hotend into the extruder and tighten the two screws securing it (using a 1.5mm Allen key).
+Insert the hotend into the extruder and tighten the two screws that secure it (using a 1.5mm Allen key).

 Plugging the Extruder Cable